Hexbob6/web-tests/README.md

 # Code Testing
-This is a repository dedicated to testing code snippets.
+This is a repository dedicated to testing code snippets for the web.